Portland Police Launch $80K Drone Program Amid Civil Rights Concerns

 He warned against trusting PPB’s assurances and raised the possibility of drone involvement in future incidents involving people in mental health crises.

 PPB Sgt.
 Jim Defrain responded to these concerns, stating that the drones would not be used for general surveillance.
-He emphasized that the pilot project would adhere to a standard operating procedure more restrictive than law, preventing officers from using drones for indiscriminate surveillance or crowd control events unless a life-threatening incident occurs.
+He emphasized that the pilot project would adhere to a standard operating procedure more restrictive than Oregon law, preventing officers from using drones for indiscriminate surveillance or crowd control events unless a life-threatening incident occurs.

 The bureau has an existing drone, purchased in 2019-20 but never used, due to budget cuts in the traffic division shortly after acquisition.
 This older model will now be integrated into the new pilot drone program.